-Illustrative examples are provided for each category, but please note that projects are not limited to these examples.
+- Illustrative examples are given for each category, but projects are not limited to these examples.

 - A brief outline of the context